nobodyishappy/tp/docs/UserGuide.md

 # TeamTracker User Guide

-Welcome to TeamTracker, your **ultimate solution for managing contacts and tasks!**
+### Welcome to TeamTracker, your ultimate solution for managing contacts and tasks!

 Designed with **simplicity** in mind, TeamTracker seamlessly **combines** the ease of a **Graphical User Interface (GUI)** with the efficiency of a **Command Line Interface (CLI)**, catering to users of all technical abilities.

+Tailored for **individuals with fast typing speeds** who prefer **keyboard-centric navigation** to **mouse-driven interfaces**, TeamTracker is the ideal solution for anyone looking to enhance their task management workflow.

-Don't worry if you're not tech-savvy – TeamTracker is designed for **effortless use**, whether you're a coding geek or just getting started.
+Don't worry if you are not tech-savvy – TeamTracker is designed for **effortless use**, whether you are a coding geek or just getting started.
 Our **intuitive interface** makes task and contact management a breeze, so you can focus on what matters most without any hassle.

+This User Guide serves as your **comprehensive resource** for mastering TeamTracker's features and **maximizing its potential**.
+Whether you're a seasoned pro or new to task management software, this guide will equip you with the knowledge needed to harness the **full capabilities** of TeamTracker.

 <!-- * Table of Contents -->